Drodt/tuda-typst-templates/tests/tudapub/test_tudapub.typ

 = Test Different Elements
 Test some footnotes #footnote[This is a footnote].
+Another footnote
-Another footnote #footnote[This is another footnote which has a very long text.
-This footnote expands over multiple lines causing the footnote region to expand vertically.].
+#footnote[This is another footnote which has a very long text.
+This footnote
+  expands over multiple lines causing the footnote region to expand vertically.].
 //Bla #footnote[Abc \ D \ E \ F \ G \ D]

 === Figures
 Here is @fig_test.
-Here is more text.
+Here is more text. #figure( image(height: 60pt, "img/opensource_logo.png"),
-#figure(
-  image(height: 60pt, "img/opensource_logo.png"),
   placement: none,
-  caption: [This is the figure title.]
+  caption: [This is the figure title.],
 ) <fig_test>
 Even more text that may or may not be before the figure.
 Some text after the figure.
 And another sentence containing no meaning.

 #pagebreak()

 ==== Figures with Tables
 Here is @fig_test_table.
-Here is more text.
+Here is more text. #figure( table(
-#figure(
-  table(
     columns: 2,
     [A], [B],
-    [1], [2]
+    [1], [2],
   ),
-  caption: [This is the figure title.]
+  caption: [This is the figure title.],
 ) <fig_test_table>
 Even more text that may or may not be before the figure.
 Some text after the figure.
 And another sentence containing no meaning.
 #figure(
   table(
     columns: 2,
     [AA], [BB],
-    [1], [2]
+    [1], [2],
   ),
-  caption: [This is the figure title.]
+  caption: [This is the figure title.],
 )

 #pagebreak()
 === Test some lists
 This is a list:
 + an item
 + another item

 === Subsubheading